 - Running Gag: Lots and lots.

-- Slapstick Knows No Gender: It's definitely the girls doing the majority of pratfalls in this series.
+- Slapstick: It's definitely the girls doing the majority of pratfalls in this series.

 - Stripperiffic: A procession of women getting out of limos and walking up a red carpet, each coming out in more revealing dresses and stealing the press attention from the others.
-The first one has a slit dress, the second Absolute Cleavage, the third a dress slit from top to bottom but for a single knot at the waist.
+The first one has a Sexy Slit Dress, the second a Navel-Deep Neckline, the third a dress slit from top to bottom but for a single knot at the waist.
 The last woman is wearing what looks like a conservative long black dress... until she turns around to reveal a circular window exposing her bare arse.

 - Terrible Interviewees Montage: The recurring dating video sketches.